aframevr/aframe/docs/components/geometry.md

 ## Defining Your Own Geometry

-If there is a geometry that you need that is not provided by the standard geometry component, you can register your own geometry component:
+If there is a geometry that you need that is not provided by the standard geometry component, you can register your own geometry component.
+Later, we may introduce an API to register geometries:

 ```js
 AFRAME.registerComponent('my-geometry', {